5 Ways to Stop Apps from Opening on Startup on Mac

 How to Disable Login Items on Mac in System Settings/System Preferences

-You can also prevent applications from launching at startup in System Settings (macOS Ventura) or System Preferences (macOS Monterey and earlier)
+You can also prevent applications from launching at startup in System Settings (macOS Ventura and later) or System Preferences (macOS Monterey and earlier)

 On macOS Ventura: